Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Case Studies: Validation and Results

 The test cases can be downloaded online from the Illinois center for a smarter electric grid cases repository~\cite{Birchfield2017}.
 The generator parameters are extracted from power systems toolbox (PST)~\cite{Sauer2017} case file $\mr{data3m9b.m}$ and $\mr{datane.m}$ for $\mr{case}$-$\mr{9}$ and $\mr{case}$-$\mr{39}$ respectively.
 For $\mr{case}$-$\mr{200}$ the generator parameters are chosen based on the ranges provided in the PST toolbox.
-Regulation and chest time constants for the generators are chosen as $R_{\mr{D}i} = 0.2 \; \mr{Hz/sec}$ and $T_{\mr{CH}i} = 0.2 \; \mr{sec}$, since they are not included in the PST case file.
-The steady state initial conditions for the power system are generated from the power flow solution obtained from MATPOWER~\cite{Zimmerman2011}.
+Regulation and chest time constants for the generators are chosen as $R_{\mr{D}i} = 0.2 \; \mr{Hz/pu}$ and $T_{\mr{CH}i} = 0.2 \; \mr{sec}$, since they are not included in the PST case file.
+The steady-state initial conditions (before disturbance) for the power system are generated from solutions of the power flow obtained from MATPOWER $\mr{runpf}$ function~\cite{Zimmerman2011}.
 The synchronous speed is set to $\omega_{0} = 120\pi \; \mr{rad/sec}$ and a power base of $100 \; \mr{MVA}$ is considered for the power system.
+The aforementioned steps cover the first two steps from the OPP framework illustrated in Fig.~\ref{frame:NDAE-OSP-Alg}.